Going to AWS re:Invent 2024?

 What is Kubernetes Horizontal Pod Autoscaler (HPA)?

-Horizontal Pod Autoscaling (HPA) is one of the main ways to handle scaling in a Kubernetes cluster.
-It automatically adjusts the replica counts of your Deployments and StatefulSets to match user demand.
-When demand peaks, the HPA will start new Pod replicas to ensure the additional traffic can be served reliably.
-Once the load decreases, the HPA will scale the workload back down again so cluster resources aren’t unnecessarily allocated.
+Horizontal Pod Autoscaler (HPA) is a Kubernetes feature that automatically adjusts the replica counts of your Deployments and StatefulSets to match user demand.
+When demand peaks, the HPA starts new Pod replicas to ensure the additional traffic can be served reliably.
+Once the load decreases, the HPA scales the workload back again so cluster resources aren’t allocated unnecessarily.

 HPA is horizontal because it handles scaling by deploying new Pods.
-Your workload’s capacity is increased through the use of additional replicas.
+Additional replicas increase your workload’s capacity.

 Some of the alternatives to default Kubernetes HPA include the Prometheus Adapter, KEDA Autoscaler, and MAPE Autoscaler.